fontforge/designwithfontforge.com/en-US/Adding_Glyphs_to_an_Arabic_Font.md

 In some cases a font may lack a glyph that is essential for its use in your application.
 Arabic fonts present special issues here, because the shape of the glyph depends not only on its position in the word, but also on the attributes of the letter itself.
 Thus, using the nonsense sequence *babab*, the letter *beh* has three different shapes depending on whether it comes initially, medially, or finally.
 However, using the nonsense sequence *dadad*, the letter *dal* has only one shape, no matter where it occurs in the word.

-Fonts under open licenses (e.g. [GPL](http://gnu.org/copyleft/gpl.html) or [OFL](http://scripts.sil.org/OFL-FAQ_web)) allow the user to make modifications.
-If you adapt a font that was originally under an open licence and then distribute it, you must retain the original author's copyright notices and licensing information, although you can append a note at the end of the copyright notice covering your contribution.
+Fonts under open licenses (e.g., [GPL](http://gnu.org/copyleft/gpl.html) or [OFL](http://scripts.sil.org/OFL-FAQ_web)) allow the user to make modifications.
+If you adapt a font that was originally under an open license and then distribute it, you must retain the original author's copyright notices and licensing information, although you can append a note at the end of the copyright notice covering your contribution.

 <img src="images/beh_dal.png" />